Calcium is billed as the bone-building nutrient. But some experts argue that we should pay more attention to exercise and vitamin D.

 Calcium fortification of everything from orange juice to waffles is making it easier to get a great deal of calcium through diet alone.
 Breakfast cereals have been fortified for a long time; three-quarters of a cup of the breakfast cereal whole-grain Total contains 1,000 mg.

-Problems with supplements
+Problems with calcium supplements

 Acid rebound.
 Calcium carbonate may cause acid rebound: the stomach overcompensates for the high dose of calcium carbonate, which is alkaline, by churning out more acid.
 For that reason, people with a history of stomach ulcers are advised that they may not tolerate it and may have to switch to calcium citrate.